-Chapter 10: Intergovernmental Cooperation - lists the results of three cluster level intergovernmental cooperation workshops as well as programs to facilitate joint planning and decision making processes with other government units.
+Chapter 10: Intergovernmental Cooperation - lists the results of three cluster level intergovernmental cooperation workshops held in April 2008 as well as programs to facilitate joint planning and decision making processes with other governmental units.

 Chapter 11: Land Use Controls and Inventory - provides a detailed inventory of existing land uses for each community and the county as a whole.